imixs/open-bpmn/doc/BPMN_PROPERTIES.md

-### Custom Renderer
+### Custom Renderer (deprecated)

-Most of the data to be displyed can be handled by JsonForms out of the box, so we only need to provide the corresponding schemata.
+Most of the data to be displayed can be handled by JsonForms out of the box, so we only need to provide the corresponding schemata.
 But in some cases - e.g. the BPMN Event definitions - the corresponding input form is more complex.
 For this we implement a [custom renderer](https://jsonforms.io/docs/tutorial/custom-renderers) to provide an optimized input form.

 The custom renderer for Event definitions splits into tree parts: